AshrithaGaniga/Interactive-Dashboard-Projects/README.md

 ### **Tableau Projects**
 This section features projects created with **Tableau**, emphasizing interactive and visually appealing dashboards.
 The projects demonstrate proficiency in **connecting diverse data sources, applying calculated fields, and using advanced charting techniques** to uncover valuable trends and patterns.

-Feel free to explore the projects, provide feedback, and collaborate.
-Looking forward to continuous learning and growth in the field of **data visualization**! 🚀📊